telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 ### Opening existing C#/VB Reports in the Designer

-Double-click on the report type in the [Visual Studio Solution Explorer](https://learn.microsoft.com/en-us/visualstudio/ide/use-solution-explorer?view=vs-2022) to invoke the Visual Studio Report Designer and open the corresponding report for editing.
+Double-click on the report type in the [Visual Studio Solution Explorer](https://learn.microsoft.com/en-us/visualstudio/ide/use-solution-explorer?view=vs-2022) or right-click on it and select "View Designer" to invoke the Visual Studio Report Designer and open the corresponding report for editing.

 ## Structure of the Visual Studio Report Designer